 In The Crawling Eye, the titular alien creatures are destroyed when the Air Force napalms the mountainside where they had gathered.
 Whether such techniques were necessary aren't really known, though, since it was the first thing the humans had tried.

 The Elite Squad has the drug dealers using a Truth in Television technique known as "microwave" - the victim is put inside a pile of tires, which are then set on fire (during the shooting of that scene, the criminal "consultants" had to remind the ones being burned to scream horribly).

-This was the original solution to the Freddy Kreuger problem in A Nightmare On Elm Street.
+This was the original solution to the Freddy Krueger problem in A Nightmare on Elm Street.
 Partially subverted, considering he just came back as a dream demon with horrible burn scars.

 What ultimately happens (probably by accident) to the Third Castle in Ran, preventing Lord Hidetora's seppuku by driving him insane.
 Well, that and the broken sword.

 In most zombie films, only a headshot will terminate the walking dead.
 In The Living Dead at Manchester Morgue, also known as Let Sleeping Corpses Lie, zombies are primarily killed with fire.
 And they go up pretty easy.

 The final airstrike in Platoon, in response to a request by The Captain to "expend all remaining ordnance on my pos", includes plenty of napalm mixed in with regular bombs.
 The firestorm almost obliterates everything and everyone left.